 Understanding these requirements and regulations can be difficult.
 If you have questions about your eligibility for the MLTSS benefit, we are here to help.
-At NJ Elder Law Center at Goldberg Law Group, we assist our clients with Medicaid planning, so that those who need long-term care do not have to worry about the details.
+At Elder Law Department at Goldberg Law Group at Goldberg Law Group, we assist our clients with Medicaid planning, so that those who need long-term care do not have to worry about the details.
 We know that long term care can be tough to manage for the entire family, which is why we strive to make this stage of life easier.

 Get in touch with our experienced team today to learn more about how we can help you manage Medicaid planning.